Interest Talks

 The Death Railway

-During World War II, prisoners captured by the Japanese during the invasion of South East Asian countries were transported to Thailand.
-They were put to task working on the Thai-Burma railway under horrifically harsh conditions.
-I share the story of the construction of what became known as the infamous "Death Railway" and its eventual demise.
+In World War II, allied soldiers were captured by the Japanese during the invasion of South East Asian countries.
+Many were transported to Thailand and put to work on the Thai-Burma railway under terribly harsh conditions.
+I share the horrific details of the construction of what became known as the infamous "Death Railway" and its eventual demise.

 The Amazing Cocount